day8/re-frame/docs/FAQs/LoadOnMount.md

 ### Question

-How do I load the data for a view on navigation to that view?
+How do I load the data for a view, on navigation to that view?

 ### Don't Do This